• Home

 It’s that time of the year: fall, which I think of as flu vaccination time.

 I always think getting a flu vaccine is a good idea for most older adults.
-In these COVID pandemic times, I think it’s even more important.
-So I agree with the Centers for Disease Control (CDC), which is urging that people get vaccinated against influenza early in the fall (before the end of October 2024).
+So I agree with the Centers for Disease Control (CDC), which is urging that people get vaccinated against influenza early in the fall (before the end of October 2025).

 Now, vaccination against seasonal influenza can seem like a bit of a tricky topic.
 Many older adults are skeptical of the need to get a yearly vaccination against influenza.
 They aren’t sure it will help.
 Or they think that the vaccination will actually give them a mild case of the flu.
 Or they just don’t like needles.